Honestly, who doesn’t like games or stuff that makes things interesting and more engaging; use contests and giveaways to pull in the crowd.

 2. Establish the Goals of Your Contest

-But you should consider those that are measurable so you know which one works and which one doesn’t.
+But you should consider measurable ones so you know which one works and which one doesn’t.

 Measurable items include: